-- Board appointments were new directors Mr John Harrison, Professor Tor Hundloe, Dr Nick Rayns and Mr Stuart Richey, and re-appointed directors Mr Simon Bennison and Mr Ian Cartwright.
-Mr Denis Byrne continued as Chair and Mr Glenn Hurry as Government Director. - Two surveys spanning five years, more than 100 projects and more than 300 end-users conducted as a PhD project by Alex Wells, a former FRDC staff member, showed that "the vast majority of end-users considered the FRDC's R&D projects to be valuable in terms of results, to be of high priority and to be meaningful for the fishing industry and/or the community".
-A majority also reported that objectives were achieved and results were adopted.
+- Board appointments were new directors John Harrison, Professor Tor Hundloe, Dr Nick Rayns and Stuart Richey, and re-appointed directors Simon Bennison and Ian Cartwright.
+Denis Byrne continued as Chair and Glenn Hurry as Government Director. - For the first time, voluntary contributions to the FRDC exceeded the maximum levels that were matchable by the Australian Government.
+Although this matching incentive for industry to contribute to the FRDC softened, contributions have continued to exceed the maximum matchable due to several factors that include confidence that the industry has in FRDC's governance arrangements; and cash contributions tied to specific projects.
+Refer Appendix D Voluntary contributions as a percentage of the maximum matchable for the history through time. - Two surveys spanning five years, more than 100 projects and more than 300 end-users conducted as a PhD project by Alex Wells, a former FRDC staff member, showed that "the vast majority of end-users considered the FRDC's R&D projects to be valuable in terms of results, to be of high priority and to be meaningful for the fishing industry and/or the community".
+A majority also reported that objectives were achieved, and results were adopted.
 At the same time, they identified areas where improvements may be warranted, such as in communication between end-users and researchers, and in participation by industry. - The FRDC had recognised that the seafood industry, unlike other primary industries, had little capacity, through a marketing authority or otherwise, for generic promotion.
 The higher value of the Australian dollar, the outbreak of Severe Acute Respiratory Syndrome and the strengthening of competition in overseas markets had increased the need for the seafood industry to do more product promotion at the industry sector level as distinct from enterprise level.
-A number of sectors shared this view and looked at ways to fund promotion.
+Several sectors shared this view and looked at ways to fund promotion.
 In response, the FRDC took the first steps towards gaining legislative capacity to receive and manage sector levies for such promotion activities, much as it did for the sea-caught prawn sector under the former Prawn Export Promotion Act.
 The FRDC received strong support for the initiative from industry; however, further action depended on a Government response that was not to be forthcoming for six years.

 [The response came in a letter dated 6 July 2010 from the minister responsible for fisheries, the Hon.
 Tony Burke, who sought advice from industry leaders about support for a compulsory marketing levy and whether it should be applied at sector level or whole-of-industry level.
-The resulting amendment to the Act in 2013 enabling the FRDC to undertake marketing activities was in keeping with the Productivity Commission's recommendations about best-practice science investment in its 2011 report, Rural Research and Development Corporations (see page 35.]
+The resulting amendment to the Act in 2013 enabling the FRDC to undertake marketing activities was in keeping with the Productivity Commission's recommendations about best-practice science investment in its 2011 report, Rural Research and Development Corporations (page 36).]